esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 Columns together show the process or workflow.
 Each column represents a specific activity, for example “To Do", “In Progress”, "Done".
-Cards flow through the workflow until completion, i.e. from the left to right side of the board.
+Cards flow through the workflow until completion, i.e. from the left to the right side of the board.

 - What if your team works on more than one project/product?